 F.3.1.
-Procedures for review and authorisation of financial information and description of the SCIIF, for publication in the securities markets, indicating persons responsible, as well as documentation describing the flows of activities and controls (including those relating to fraud risk) of the various types of transactions that might materially affect the closing of the accounts and the specific review of the relevant judgements, estimates, valuations and projections.
+Procedures for review and authorisation of financial information and description of the Internal Control System, for publication in the securities markets, indicating persons responsible, as well as documentation describing the flows of activities and controls (including those relating to fraud risk) of the various types of transactions that might materially affect the closing of the accounts and the specific review of the relevant judgements, estimates, valuations and projections.

-The company has a Handbook of Accounting Policies which is distributed to the finance departments of the subsidiaries along with duly updated instructions on closing and reporting.
+The Company has a Manual of Accounting Policies, issued in 2015, and whose update is expected to be approved in 2018 by the Management Committee.
+These Guidelines are distributed to the finance departments of the subsidiaries along with duly updated instructions on closing and reporting.
 Based on this Handbook, the economic-financial information is developed on an individual basis in each of these Group subsidiaries on a monthly basis and is reviewed by the persons in charge of the closing of the accounts in each of them.